ulwuttke/LMMD/_sources/07_elast/07_elast.md

 $a_{pq}=a_{qp}$

 and the 6x6 matrix representation of the elstic tensor is symmetric.
-So we have only $(6\cdot 6 -6)/2+6$ parameters left.
+So we have only $(6\cdot 6 -6)/2+6=21$ parameters left:

 $\begin{bmatrix}
 \sigma_{11}\\ \sigma_{22}\\ \sigma_{33}\\  \sigma_{23}\\ \sigma_{13}\\ \sigma_{12}